figueiredorui/1-click-tasks/readme.md

 Team Services allows you to create work item templates.
 With work item templates you can quickly create work items which have pre-populated values for your team's commonly used fields.

-1-Click Tasks uses predefined task templates to add them to a User Story or Bug using a single click.
+1-Click Tasks uses predefined task templates and add them to a User Story or Bug using a single click.

 ### Setup your Task templates ###